UofT-DSI/sql/02_activities/assignments/Assignment1.md

 You can start this section following *module 2*.

 Steps to complete this part of the assignment:
-- Open the following .sql file in DB Browser for SQLite:
+- Open the assignment1.sql file in DB Browser for SQLite:
 	- from [Github](https://github.com/UofT-DSI/sql/blob/main/02_activities/assignments/assignment1.sql)
 	- or, from your local forked repository
 - Complete each question